This page is your exploratory session.

 This work commands a premium.
 That’s not in question.
 But I’ve chosen not to structure it as a fixed transaction.
 There is a suggested monthly fee to reserve your place, along with an expectation of long-term commitment.
 But neither is rigidly enforced.

 While my work is typically done with individuals operating at the highest levels, access isn’t dictated purely by finances.
-The integrity of the relationship—and your needs within it—take precedence.
+I will never deny help to someone who wants to be a better spouse.
+Who wants to re-prioritize their children.
+Who wants to develop empathy.
+Who wants to live generously.
+Therefore, the integrity of this relationship—and your needs within it—take precedence over any fee structure or schedule.

 In practice, most clients are generous and value the work appropriately.
 For those who are not in that position, the door remains open.